Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Methods

 \subsection{Deriving convective parameters}

-We focus here on the convective parameters convective available potential energy (CAPE), deep-layer shear (DLS), and on a combined parameter of both called wmax-shear (WMS):

-CAPE is derived with the implementation found in WRF-python \citep{wrf-python} and computes the most unstable CAPE.
-The parcel profile is launched at the level of the highest equivalent potential temperature.
+We focus on the following convective parameters: convective available potential energy (CAPE), deep-layer shear (DLS), and a combined parameter of both called wmax-shear (WMS).
+CAPE is derived with the implementation for most unstable CAPE found in WRF-python \cite{wrf-python}, which launches a parcel profile above the surface at the height of highest equivalent potential temperature, using temperature, moisture, and geopotential at pressure levels, as well as surface elevation, pressure, and temperature.
+The relatively coarse vertical resolution reduces the accuracy of the CAPE calculation \cite{Wang_capeprec_2021,mensch_cape_2021}.

-where T$_v$ is the virtual temperature of the environment, T'$_v$ the virtual temperature of the lifted parcel, g the gravity constant, z the altitude, LFC the level of free convection and LNB the level of neutral buoyancy.
-The relatively coarse vertical resolution reduces the accuracy of the CAPE calculation \citep{Wang_capeprec_2021,mensch_cape_2021}.
 However, we apply the same procedure to all datasets, hence treating them equally.
-We thereby artifically reduce the number of vertical levels available in the IFS and ERA-5 data.
-If we use the full set of vertical levels from IFS the IFS CAPE is closer to observations from soundings than the CAPE calculated from the reduced set of pressure levels (not shown).
-To approximate the deep layer shear, we compute the magnitude of the differential wind vector between the surface and the 500 hPa level.
+We thereby artificially reduce the number of vertical levels available in the IFS and ERA-5 data.
+To approximate DLS, we compute the magnitude of the differential wind vector between the 10 m and the 500 hPa level.
+Further details on the computation of convective parameters are described in Text S1.

-where u and v are the horizontal components of wind at the surface and 500 hPa level.